How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Future Directions

 \section{Future Directions}

 We conclude with a discussion of future directions that one might explore.
 We believe these questions would be intriguing to answer and important for geometry and statistics.

 \begin{itemize} \item In Sections~\ref{sec:ECT-injects} and~\ref{sec:PHT-injects} we used the class of compact, o-minimal sets to state our results.
 The primary purpose of this choice was to avoid inconsistencies between theory involving the two notions of Euler characteristic---the ordinary and compactly-supported/definable Euler characteristics.
-Traditionally, persistent homology is not developed using Borel-Moore homology, which is the theory that naturally decategorifies to compactly-supported Euler characteristic.
-In particular we cannot determine the Euler characteristic with compact supports from the persistent homology unless the sub-level sets are compact.
-A future direction would be developing persistent homology in the Borel-Moore setting, so that would could use the full generality of Schapira's inversion theorem to prove the injectivity of the PHT for any o-minimal set.
-The challenge with considering Borel-Moore persistent homology is that Borel-Moore homology is functorial with respect to proper continuous maps, but not to arbitrary continuous maps.
+For general sets we can not read off the definable Euler characteristic curve from the persistent homology.
+One direction of inquiry is considering a variant of persistent homology that naturally decategorifies to compactly-supported Euler characteristic.
+If we are restricted to filtrations only including locally compact sets then a natural choice would be a version of persistent Borel-Moore homology.
+It may be possible that we could use the full generality of Schapira's inversion theorem to prove the injectivity of the PHT for any locally compact o-minimal sets.
+One challenge with considering Borel-Moore persistent homology is that Borel-Moore homology is functorial with respect to proper continuous maps, but not to arbitrary continuous maps.
 When we work with non-compact definable sets, the inclusion maps of sublevel sets are continuous but are not proper continuous in general.
 This means we do not get the persistence module structure maps needed here.
+Another complication is that not all o-minimal sets are locally compact and little is defined, let alone understood, about Borel-Moore homology for sets that are not locally compact.

 \item In Section~\ref{sec:stratified} we gave a complete description of the ECT and the PHT of finite simplicial complexes in terms of a stratified space decomposition of the sphere of directions, given by hyperplanes.
 We then showed that one can interpolate the ECT by only knowing one curve from each stratum alongside knowing the vertex set.
 Both of these steps have natural analogs for shapes that aren't cut out by linear inequalities, but instead are determined by algebraic ones.
 How might one decompose the sphere and interpolate the ECT for shapes cut out using quadratic equations, for example?